flare-foundation/attestation-client/docs/installation/backend-installation.md

 ### Deployment

-Backend is installed with the deployment script `./script/deploy-songbird-backend.sh`.
+Webserver is installed with the deployment script `./script/deploy-songbird-webserver.sh`.

 Before running the script you need to change your server username and remote server address.